 Governor's appointee from Chicago.
 Chasity Boyce is the Vice-President, Head of Inclusion and Diversity at Heitman LLC.
 She has served as associate general counsel in the Governor’s office in the past.

-Teresa Bartels - Secretary
+Teresa Bartels - Vice-chair

 Governor's appointee from Mundelein.
 Teresa is President of Gateway for Cancer Research, following a career in both the non-profit (United Way International, United Way of America and United Way of Lake County, IL) and business sectors (former Manpower franchises in northern IL and Northern MN.)
 Teresa has been active in numerous organizations concerned with secondary and higher education, early childhood intervention, sexual abuse prevention and treatment, and patient-centered cancer care.